smart-classic/smart_sample_apps/direct_apps/readme.txt

   git clone https://github.com/chb/smart_sample_apps
   cd smart_sample_apps/direct_apps

+Note (for Windows users): You will need to set up manually the following symlinks from an admin-privileged command prompt: mklink /d smart_client ..\smart_client mklink /d static\smart ..\..\static\framework\smart\scripts

 Before launching the apps, you should copy "settings.py.default" into "settings.py" and edit the APP_PATH value as well as the Direct servers' settings.
 Now you can launch the apps server: